 5. Helpful Accessories

-In our field-tests, the Fury Heart and Fury Sling have performed exceptionally well, staying secure through both rough mountain and sandy desert conditions, but if you find that you need extra holding power, here are 2 accessories to consider.
+In our field-tests, the Fury Heart and Fury Sling have performed exceptionally well, staying secure through both rough mountain and sandy desert conditions.
+However, if you find that you need extra holding power, here are two accessories to consider.

 Easyboot Fury Sling – Y Strap.
-The Y Strap locks the foot into the boot for aggressive riding conditions in mud and steep terrain.
+The Y Strap locks the foot into the boot for aggressive riding conditions in mud or on steep terrain.

 Easyboot Fury Heart – Neoprene Heel Sling.
 The neoprene replaces the EVA pad and is designed for endurance and long hours in the saddle.
 It installs quickly.